Get to know the world’s leading open-source container orchestration framework.

-Google on the basis of their 15 plus years of experience in running containerized applications built Kubernetes.
-It was later donated to Cloud Native Computing Foundation and thus, officially making it a part of the open-source community.
-The idea behind Kubernetes was to build an open-source system that is designed to run enterprise-class, cloud-enabled and web-scalable IT workloads
+Google, based on their 15 plus years of experience in running containerized applications, built Kubernetes.
+It was later donated to Cloud Native Computing Foundation and, thus, officially making it a part of the open-source community.
+The idea behind Kubernetes was to build an open-source system that is designed to run enterprise-class, cloud-enabled and web-scalable IT workloads.

 Kata Containers is an open-source project that tackles these concerns and issues surrounding Kubernetes.
 Kata Containers is not only the solution to security concerns in regards to containers but is also contributing to the advancement and future of Kubernetes.